PRBergerIII/entJavaIndyProject/README.md

 # Paul Berger Independent Project

-This repository is for all files related to my independent project for Enterprise Java at Madison College: An independent gift registry web application.
+This repository is for all files related to my independent project for Enterprise Java at Madison College: An independent gift registry web application called Flex Registry.

 ## Problem statement: